 One of the key differences between Traditional, Roth, SEP, and SIMPLE IRAs are their contribution limits.
 It is one of the critical factors driving how the IRS makes distinctions between IRAs types.

 The Internal Revenue Service (IRS) imposes retirement account limits and updates it from year to year to help the average worker.
 It is generally to prevent high-income taxpayers from benefiting more than the average worker from individual retirement accounts’ tax advantages.

 Contribution limits vary by the type of IRA, the age of the plan participant, and for Roth IRAs, by how much the person earns.
-According to type, here’s a rundown of the 2022 IRA contribution limits based on your filing status.
+The IRS may also update the rules and limits each year, so be sure to check with the IRS for the most recent information.
+According to type, here’s a rundown of the 2023 IRA contribution limits based on your filing status.

 |Employer matching?||N/A||N/A||Allowed; employers must contribute an equal percentage of employee salary as his/her personal account contribution||Mandatory; either match up to 3% of employee salary or a fixed 2% even if the employee doesn’t contribute|

 Source: Table – A Side-By-Side Comparison of Different IRA Types

 Roth IRAs have an additional policy on contribution limits.
 Your modified adjusted gross income (MAGI) determines whether you can contribute up to the limit—or anything at all.
 Here’s a look at the Roth IRA contribution limits for 2020:

 |If your filing status is…||And your modified AGI is…||You can contribute…|